top of page

 COMPETITION DEVELOPMENT

-Now that the athletes have graduated from the Freestylerz program they are ready to start their competitive path and train a little more seriously, while still having fun!
+Now that the athletes have graduated from the Freestylerz program they are ready to start their competitive path and train a little more seriously, while still having fun.

+At this level, athletes will begin to increase the intensity and volume of their training and will train both Saturdays and Sundays, as well as mid-week training at Winsport during the winter season.
 Athletes will be expected to attend regular training sessions to better prepare for competitions.
-Athletes in the “comp dev” program will still focus on having fun and developing their skier for life mentality, while further developing their freestyle skills.
+Athletes in this program will continue to focus on having fun and developing their skier for life mentality, while further developing their freestyle skills.
 By skiing the challenging and varied terrain at Sunshine Village, athletes will continue to learn to respect the mountain and develop their well rounded skiing skills.

 COMPETITIVE TEAM